 In May 2021, we entered into a License and Collaboration Agreement, or the Genmab Agreement, with Genmab A/S, or Genmab.
 Together, the companies will evaluate Genmab antibodies and bispecific antibody technologies in combination with our Boltbody ISAC technology platform, with the goal of discovering and developing next-generation bispecific ISACs for the treatment of cancer.
 Under this research collaboration, the companies will evaluate multiple bispecific ISAC concepts to identify up to three clinical candidates for development.
 Genmab will fund the research, along with the preclinical and clinical development of these candidates through initial clinical proof of concept.
 Under the Genmab Agreement, we received an upfront payment of \$10.0 million and an equity investment of \$15.0 million under a separate stock purchase agreement.
 Under the Genmab Agreement, we will be compensated for research and development services at the agreed upon full-time employee rate and third-party costs through initial clinical proof of concept of the therapeutic candidates, after which both parties can exercise their respective program opt-in rights.
-With respect to each candidate for which a party has exercised its program opt-in rights and has exclusive global rights, the other party is eligible to receive potential development and sales-based milestone payments and tiered royalties.
-Bolt is eligible to receive total potential milestone payments of up to \$285.0 million per therapeutic candidate exclusively developed and commercialized by Genmab, along with tiered royalties.
+With respect to each candidate for which a party has exercised its program opt-in rights and has exclusive global rights, the other party is eligible to receive potential development and sales-based milestone payments of up to \$285.0 million per therapeutic candidate exclusively developed and commercialized by Genmab, along with tiered royalties.